Jjmocha/esp32-embedded-rc-car/README.md

 # ESP32 Embedded RC Car

-A custom-built embedded robotic vehicle featuring real-time wireless control, multi-sensor integration, and custom PCB design.
-The system is controlled through a custom iPad UI over a self-hosted WiFi network.
+This project is a custom-built embedded robotic vehicle designed to explore real-time control, wireless communication, and multi-sensor integration.
+The system is controlled through a custom iPad interface over a self-hosted WiFi network.

----
+## Overview

+The goal of this project is to develop a complete embedded system that integrates hardware, firmware, and user interaction.
+The vehicle supports real-time control and incorporates multiple sensors for future autonomous features.

-## 🚀 Features
+## Features

-* Real-time wireless control via custom iPad interface
+* Wireless control via custom iPad UI over WiFi
-* ESP32-based embedded control system
+* ESP32-based control system
-* PWM motor speed and steering control (L298 H-bridge)
+* PWM motor and steering control using L298 H-bridge
-* Multi-sensor integration:

-  * Time-of-Flight (ToF)
-  * Ultrasonic
-  * Line-following sensors
+* Integration of ToF, ultrasonic, line-following, and magnetometer sensors
-  * Magnetometer
 * Interrupt-driven firmware for responsive sensor handling
 * Custom PCB design for power distribution and sensor interfacing
-* EMI reduction through optimized wiring and layout

----

-## 🧠 System Architecture
+## System Description

-User Interface (iPad)
-↓
-WiFi Commands
-↓
-ESP32
-┌───────────────┐
-│ Motor Control │ → DC Motor
-│ Servo Control │ → Steering
-│ Sensor Logic  │ ← Sensors
-└───────────────┘

----
+The iPad interface sends control commands over a WiFi network hosted by the ESP32.
+The ESP32 processes these commands and updates motor speed and steering accordingly.
+Sensor data is handled using interrupt-driven routines to maintain responsiveness.

-## 🛠️ Hardware
+## Hardware

-* ESP32 Dev Board
+* ESP32 development board
-* L298 H-Bridge Motor Driver
+* L298 H-bridge motor driver
-* DC Motor + Servo
+* DC motor and steering servo
-* ToF, Ultrasonic, Line Sensors, Magnetometer
+* ToF, ultrasonic, line sensors, and magnetometer
-* Custom-designed PCB (KiCad)
+* Custom PCB (KiCad)

----

-## 💻 Firmware
+## Software

-* Written in C/C++ (ESP32 platform)
+* Written in C/C++ for the ESP32 platform
-* Interrupt-driven sensor handling
 * PWM-based motor and steering control
+* Interrupt-based sensor handling
-* Wireless command parsing over WiFi
+* Wireless communication for command input

----

-## ⚙️ Challenges & Debugging

-* Diagnosed ESP32 overheating due to PCB wiring issue
+## Development Notes

-* Resolved motor instability caused by signal noise
+* Resolved power integrity and signal noise issues using oscilloscope analysis
-* Improved system stability through grounding and EMI reduction
+* Improved system stability through wiring and layout changes to reduce EMI
-* Debugged hardware using oscilloscope measurements
+* Debugged hardware/software interaction issues during integration

----

-## 📸 Project Media

-*(Add images here — build, wiring, UI, PCB)*

----

-## 📌 Status
+## Status

-🚧 In Progress — expanding sensor integration and control features
+In progress